Convenient location, excellent wellness facilities & good reputation for food

 · 6 minutes walk to resort centre · 5-10 minutes walk to ski school meeting place and nursery slopes · ski bus stop outside · close to railway station

-All rooms have satellite TV, free WiFi, hairdryer, bathrobes and safe.
+All rooms have a satellite TV, free WiFi, hairdryer, bathrobes and safe.

-Twin room - sleeps 2-3: Austrian twin beds, extra single roll-out bed or single sofa bed, private bath or shower, WC and balcony.
+Twin room - sleeps 2-3- Austrian twin beds, single sofa bed, private bath or shower, WC and balcony or terrace.

-Junior Suite - sleeps 2-4: Austrian twin beds, double sofa bed, private shower, WC and balcony
+Junior suite - sleeps 2-4- (max 3 adults or 3 adults and 1 child up to 12 years): Austrian twin beds, double sofa bed, private shower, WC and balcony

 Seefeld is a great year-round holiday destination.
 It has a good snow record and most of the slopes have snowmaking facilities.
 In terms of Alpine skiing and boarding, there is a 23km ski field a bus ride away, that mostly caters to beginners and lower intermediates.
 Seefeld offers an efficient ski school and kids are well looked after.
 There are a few challenges for experts off the Rosshutte, but they can also head for the Stubai or Zugspitz glaciers and any of the other Tyrolean resorts.
 Skiing and boarding aren't the main reason why people come to Seefeld.
 By far the biggest sport is cross-country with 200km of trails.
 Seefeld has hosted two Winter Olympics (1964 and 1976) and the 1985 Nordic skiing World Championships.